| Yuri Kinoshita’s Dahlia Lounge lighting design

 Yuri Kinoshita’s art brings light to Seattle

-Last fall on a walk through Seattle with a friend, “Woven Light” artist Yuri Kinoshita paused to appreciate the beautiful Dahlia Lounge.
+One fall on a walk through Seattle with a friend, “Woven Light” artist Yuri Kinoshita paused to appreciate the beautiful Dahlia Lounge.

 With a magical kind of synchronicity, Yuri was contacted a few days later and asked if she would redesign its lighting.
-By November, her brilliant works of art were part of the restaurant’s rich ambiance.
+By that November, her brilliant works of art were part of the restaurant’s rich ambiance.

 This came only months after Kinoshita was responsible for a full moon over Seattle’s river.
 In August 2015, a special light-creation rose 100 feet in the air on a crane.
 From it, aerialist Tanya Brno was suspended in an exciting free public event that included a concert of voices.
 It was a wonderful introduction to an artist who had fallen in love with the city only a decade before.